-The economy is experiencing elevated inflation levels as a result of global supply and demand imbalances, where global demand continues to outpace current supplies.
-For example, the BLS Consumer Price Index ("CPI") for all urban consumers increased 5% from March 2022 to March 2023 as compared to the Federal Reserve's stated goal of 2%.
-In order to manage the inflation risk currently present in the United States' economy, the Federal Reserve has utilized monetary policy in the form of interest rate increases in an effort to bring the inflation rate in line with its stated goal of 2% on a long-term basis.
+The economy experienced elevated inflation levels as a result of global supply and demand imbalances, where global demand outpaced supplies beginning in 2021 and continuing through the first half of 2023.
+For example, the Consumer Price Index ("CPI") for all urban consumers increased 9% from June 2021 to June 2022 and an additional 3% from June 2022 to June 2023 as compared to the Federal Reserve's stated goal of 2%.
+In order to manage the inflation risk present in the United States' economy, the Federal Reserve utilized monetary policy in the form of interest rate increases beginning in March 2022 in an effort to bring the inflation rate in line with its stated goal of 2% on a long-term basis.
+Between March 2022 and May 2023, the Federal Reserve increased the federal funds interest rate by 5.0%.
+While inflationary pressures in the United States' economy have begun to subside, we continue to be impacted by the increased federal funds interest rate.
+See "-Results of Operations" for more information.

-The economy also continues to be impacted by the effects of global events and the aftermath of the COVID-19 pandemic, among other factors.
+The economy also continues to be impacted by the effects of global events.
 These events have often caused global supply chain disruptions with additional pressure due to trade sanctions on Russia and other global trade restrictions, among others.
 However, our supply chain has not experienced any significant interruptions as a result of such events.